hugo4715/Learn4J/README.md

 A simple java Machine Learning Library, made with love to learn the concepts.
 ## Features
  - Dataset loading
- - Classifiers
+ - Classifiers (KNearest, Perceptron, NearestCentroid)
- - Clusterers
+ - Clusterers (DBSCAN, KMeams, KMeansPlusPlus, SingleLinkage, CompleteLinkage)
  - Custom distance measures
- - Highly documented
+ - Documented

 ## Getting Started

 ### Libraries needed
 None, Learn4j doesn't use any other libraries!
+(JFreeChart is only needed for the examples)

 ### Installing With Maven
     <repository>